kamrul69/Statistics-for-Data-Science-and-Business-analysis/README.md

 <i>Important note: I have completed an important exercise on catagorical variables where I had to show bar chart, pie chart and peruto diagram after doing calculation.
 You can try it on.
 This exercise on this Ms Excel worksheet ( 2.3.Categorical-variables.Visualization-techniques-exercise.xlsx )</i>
 ### Numerical variables- Using a frequency distribution table
+To make frequency distribution table for numerical variable you can use intervals.
+Then you can make a table by using your data set.
+In my repository you can find an exercise file that is (2.4.Numerical-variables.Frequency-distribution-table-exercise) .
+So you can try it out.